bluedevil2k/Jiffy/README.md

      // define the class to store many User objects public class UserList extends ArrayList<User>

-     // Use the DB class to populate a List of Users UserList users = DB.selectAll(UserList.class);
+     // Use the DB class to populate a List of admin Users UserList admins = DB.selectAll(UserList.class, "WHERE @role@=?, "admin");

 Controllers
 ======